2025-09-07 08:24 PM

 Remember: with great performance comes great responsibility.
 Use this power wisely, and may your CSVs parse at the speed of light.

 Intel® 64 and IA-32 Architectures Optimization Reference Manual: The holy bible.
-Straight from the source.
-Every optimization trick Intel's engineers want you to know.
+Straight from Intel.
+Every optimization trick they want you to know.

-What Every Programmer Should Know About Memory by Ulrich Drepper: A legendary paper that is still profoundly relevant.
+What Every Programmer Should Know About Memory by Ulrich Drepper: A legendary paper that's still relevant.
 If you want to understand why memory access patterns matter more than algorithms, start here.

-Agner Fog's Optimization Manuals: An incredible and accessible resource covering C++ optimization, assembly, and detailed microarchitectural analysis.
+Agner Fog's Optimization Manuals: An incredible resource covering C++ optimization, assembly, and microarchitectural analysis.
 Agner's instruction tables are the gold standard.

-CS:APP – Computer Systems: A Programmer's Perspective: The foundational textbook for understanding how computers actually work, from the hardware up.
+CS:APP – Computer Systems: A Programmer's Perspective: The foundational textbook for understanding how computers actually work.
 Chapter 5 on optimizing program performance is particularly relevant.

 Performance Analysis and Tuning on Modern CPUs by Denis Bakhvalov: A modern, practical guide to performance engineering with extensive coverage of profiling tools.